Pasco Homes for Sale Discover why Pasco might be the perfect place for you!

-The city of Pasco also is a notable member of the Tri-cities found in Southeastern Washington with a population of 70,5601.
-The city of Pasco is the county seat for Franklin County.
+The city of Pasco is a notable member of the Tri-cities found in Southeastern Washington with a 2022 population of 80,180 and the county seat for Franklin County.
 The majestic Columbia River borders the south side of the city making Pasco an agricultural powerhouse.
 Pasco is also the transportation hub of the Tri-Cities.
+The city has repeatedly been given the “Municipal Excellence Award” by the Association of Washington Cities.
 Let’s see why you should be thinking of relocating to Pasco.

 The Pasco Farmers Market draws a large regional crowd and provides an outlet for farmers selling fresh produce.
 The market, located in the downtown area, is open from May to October each year.
 Pasco is located at the convergence of the Columbia River and the Snake River.
 This meeting point is where Lewis & Clark camped in 1805 and is now called Sacajawea State Park.
 Residents enjoy camping, biking, hiking, and picnicking along these two rivers.
 There are many waterfront parks along the Columbia River in Pasco for residents to go boating and water-skiing.
 The Fiery Foods Festival is another popular event held each September.
 This one-day event celebrates spicy foods of all varieties, and highlights the thriving Hispanic culture that lives in the city.
 With over 300 days of sunshine a year, golf is a popular, year-round activity at Sun Willow Golf Course.
 Pasco is host to one of the top teaching facilities in the Pacific Northwest, Pasco Golfland.